Tourancheau and July vs. France: Libération Article

-The article at hand, “Amour d’ados planté d’un coup de couteau”, which translates roughly to “Love of teenagers planted with a knife”, was published on October 28, 1996 in the French publication Libération, and discusses the murder case of Marléne Volbrecht from the account of one of the defendants, Benoît Le Gall.
+The article at hand, “Amour d’ados planté d’un coup de couteau”, which translates roughly to “Love of teenagers planted with a knife”, was published on October 28, 1996, in the French publication Libération, and discusses the murder case of Marléne Volbrecht from the account of one of the defendants, Benoît Le Gall.
 It was published while the murder case was still open and awaiting a ruling.
-Benoît claimed he did not kill Marléne with a knife on May 5th, and instead, that his jealous girlfriend, Aurélia, walked up to Marléne and murdered her with a knife.
+Benoît claimed he did not kill Marléne with a knife on May 5, and instead, that his jealous girlfriend, Aurélia, walked up to Marléne and murdered her with a knife.

-According to Benoît's account of the happenings on May 5th, Benoît and Aurélia had been dating for years, however, took a break at some point where he went and dated Marléne.
+According to Benoît's account of the happenings on May 5, Benoît and Aurélia had been dating for years, however, took a break at some point where he went and dated Marléne.
 In some accounts, Aurélia claims that Benoît cheated on her with Marléne, and in other accounts by Benoît, such as the Libération article, he claims him and Aurélia were on a break; none of which this fact is specifically clear nor known.

-Eventually finding his way back to Aurelia, but not necessarily cutting ties with Marléne, Marléne did not understand if Benoît and her were together or not.
+Eventually finding his way back to Aurelia, but not necessarily cutting ties with Marléne, Marléne did not understand whether Benoît and she were together or not.
 She proceeded to call him several times at which point Aurélia noticed another girl calling Benoît, her boyfriend.
 Benoît claimed in the article that Aurelia became “very jealous” as well as possessive, and that she does not want Benoît going to Paris at all, as Marléne was in Paris.
 Eventually, Aurelia had a change of heart, and “demanded of Benoît that he ‘definitively break up with Marléne,’” and that she wanted to see what Marléne looked like.

 Arriving in Paris, Benoît claims he tried to “save time”, according to the article in Libération.
 When the time came however, he called Marléne from a pay phone and agreed to meet her on the banks of the Seine around 10 p.m.
 They both sat on a bench where he then told Marléne “it’s all over between us.”
 Benoît claims both then stood up, and he proceeded to wrap his hands around Marléne's face while looking deep into her eyes.
 “At one point, I hear Marléne shout: "But what is that?"
 At the same time, she loosens my wrists, pushes me away, brings her hands to her belly.
 I see the reflection of the blade which I took from her belly and threw to the ground.
 I picked it up without thinking.
 When I turned around, I saw Aurélia running away towards the bridge.”.

 Tourancheau ended the article talking about how Benoît “nevertheless remains accused of murder”, which was said by the courts to impale the presumption of innocence to Aurélia.

-On June 10 of 1998, the Juvenile Court in Paris declared Aurélia guilty to have deliberately killed Marléne and sentenced her to eight years in prison.
+On June 10, 1998, the Juvenile Court in Paris declared Aurélia guilty to have deliberately killed Marléne and sentenced her to eight years in prison.
 Benoît was declared guilty of voluntarily refraining from assisting Marléne and the court sentenced him to five years imprisonment.